 Self-Isolation Indications from the Trentino Board of Health

-After 14 days without symptoms (to be indicated by the APSS) the quarantine period is considered complete and no further communication with the APSS is required.
+After a certain number of days without symptoms (to be indicated by the APSS) the quarantine period is considered complete and no further communication with the APSS is required.
 For more information please see the relevant APSS website (in Italian).

 Call 1500 or 800.867.388 (toll free numbers) if you have a persistent cough and/or a constantly high temperature.